Rakshita-kulkarni/smart_helmet/README.md

 Smart Helmet and Accident Detection System
- Overview

-The Smart Helmet and Accident Detection System is an IoT-based safety solution designed to enhance the protection of two-wheeler riders.
-The system integrates multiple sensors with an ESP32 microcontroller to ensure helmet compliance, prevent drunk driving, detect accidents in real time, and automatically send emergency alerts with location details.

-This project aims to reduce road accident fatalities by minimizing emergency response time and enforcing responsible riding behavior through intelligent automation.

- Objectives

-Ensure the rider wears the helmet before vehicle ignition

-Detect alcohol consumption and prevent drunk driving

-Automatically detect accidents using motion sensors

-Send real-time emergency alerts with GPS location

-Improve road safety using low-cost embedded and IoT technologies

- System Architecture

-The system is built around the ESP32 microcontroller, which collects data from multiple sensors and triggers actions based on predefined conditions.

-Key Functional Modules:

-Helmet Wear Detection

-Alcohol Detection

-Accident Detection

-Location Tracking

-Emergency Alert System

- Hardware Components

-ESP32 Microcontroller – Central processing and wireless communication

-MPU6050 Accelerometer & Gyroscope – Accident and tilt detection

-MQ-3 Alcohol Sensor – Detects alcohol in rider’s breath

-IR Sensor – Detects helmet usage

-GPS (via Google Maps integration) – Location tracking

-Buzzer & LEDs – Audio-visual alerts

-Rechargeable Battery – Power supply

- Software Components

-Arduino IDE – Programming and firmware upload

-Embedded C/C++ – Control logic and sensor interfacing

-Twilio API – SMS/WhatsApp emergency alerts

-ESP32 Web Server – Location updates and monitoring

- Working Principle
+1. Project Overview

+The Smart Helmet and Accident Detection System is an IoT-based rider safety solution designed to reduce road accident fatalities and enforce responsible riding behavior.
+The system integrates multiple sensors with an ESP32 microcontroller to ensure helmet usage, detect alcohol consumption, identify accidents in real time, and automatically send emergency alerts along with the rider’s location.

+This project extends the functionality of conventional helmets by embedding intelligence and wireless communication, thereby enabling faster emergency response and improved road safety.

+2. Objectives

+To ensure that the rider wears the helmet before vehicle ignition

+To detect alcohol consumption and prevent drunk driving

+To automatically detect accidents using motion and orientation sensors

+To transmit real-time location details during emergencies

+To minimize emergency response time using automated alerts

+3. System Description

+The system continuously monitors helmet usage, alcohol levels, and motion parameters.
+In the event of abnormal acceleration or tilt indicating an accident, the system captures the rider’s location and sends an alert to registered emergency contacts through a wireless communication service.

+4. System Architecture

+The system is built around the ESP32 microcontroller, which acts as the central processing and communication unit.
+All sensors interface with the ESP32, and decision logic is implemented through embedded software.

+4.1 Functional Modules

+Helmet Wearing Detection Module

+Alcohol Detection Module

+Accident Detection Module

+Location Tracking Module

+Emergency Alert and Communication Module

+5. Hardware Components

+ESP32 Microcontroller

+MPU6050 Accelerometer and Gyroscope

+MQ-3 Alcohol Sensor

+IR Sensor for Helmet Detection

+Buzzer and Status LEDs

+Rechargeable Battery

+Helmet Structure for Sensor Integration

+6. Software Components

+Arduino IDE for firmware development

+Embedded C/C++ for sensor interfacing and control logic

+Twilio API for SMS and WhatsApp alert transmission

+ESP32 Web Server for location updates

+7. Working Methodology

 The IR sensor verifies whether the helmet is worn.

-The MQ-3 sensor checks for alcohol levels in the rider’s breath.
+The MQ-3 sensor monitors alcohol concentration in the rider’s breath.

-The MPU6050 continuously monitors acceleration and orientation.
+The MPU6050 continuously measures acceleration and orientation.

-If a severe impact and abnormal tilt are detected, an accident is confirmed.
+Sudden impact and abnormal tilt trigger accident detection.

-GPS coordinates are captured and sent via Twilio to registered emergency contacts.
+GPS coordinates are captured through mobile integration.

+Emergency alerts with location details are sent automatically to predefined contacts.
-A manual SOS trigger is also provided for emergencies.

- Results
+8. Results and Observations

-Helmet usage, alcohol detection, and accident detection achieved 93–96% accuracy
+Helmet usage, alcohol detection, and accident detection achieved a reliability of approximately 93–96%.

-Emergency alerts delivered within 5 seconds
+Emergency alerts were delivered within an average delay of less than 5 seconds.

-Reliable real-time location sharing through Google Maps
+Real-time location sharing was successfully implemented using Google Maps.

-Successful SMS/WhatsApp alert delivery using Twilio
+The system demonstrated stable and consistent performance during testing.

+9. Advantages

+Improves rider safety through automation

+Reduces dependency on bystanders during emergencies

+Cost-effective and scalable design

+Easy integration with existing helmets

+10. Limitations

+GPS accuracy may reduce in enclosed or low-signal areas

+Sensor calibration is required to minimize false alerts

+Depends on internet connectivity for alert transmission

- Future Enhancements
+11. Future Enhancements

-Machine learning-based accident severity classification
+Integration of machine learning for accident severity classification

-Dedicated mobile application for live tracking and alerts
+Development of a dedicated mobile application

-Integration of health monitoring sensors (heart rate, ECG)
+Addition of health monitoring sensors such as heart rate or ECG

-Cloud-based data logging and analytics
+Cloud-based data storage and analytics

-Compact and lightweight helmet module design
+Compact and ergonomic hardware design improvements

- Academic Details
+12. Academic Information

-Course: Mini Project

-Degree: Bachelor of Engineering (B.E.)
+Degree: Bachelor of Engineering

 Branch: Electronics and Communication Engineering